Resources

 a.

-Identify the three main parts of an air rifle, and tell how they function.
+Identify the three main parts of an air rifle, and explain how they function.

 b.

-Identify and demonstrate the three fundamental rules for safe gun handling.
+Identify and demonstrate the rules for safely storing and handling an air rifle.

 c.